jorendorff/advent-of-code/aoc-parse/README.md

     various categories.
 (These use the Unicode categories, even though Advent of Code historically sticks to ASCII.)

+*   `digit`, `digit_bin`, `digit_hex` - Match a single ASCII character
+    that's a digit in base 10, base 2, or base 16, respectively.
+    The digit is converted to its numeric value, as a `usize`.

 *   `any_char`: Match the next character, no matter what it is (like `.` in a regular expression, except that `any_char` matches newline characters).